 - Bed Bug Addendum – California rental agreements must include an addendum about the prevention and treatment of bed bugs.

-- Flood Zone Disclosure – A California landlord with actual knowledge that a rental property resides in a flood zone, must disclose this fact to the tenant.
+- Flood Zone Disclosure – California landlords must caution tenants when they have knowledge that a rental property sits in a flood zone.

-- Smoking Policy Disclosure – Landlords must specify restrictions on tobacco smoking in a disclosure agreed with the tenant as part of the lease or an addendum.
+- Smoking Policy Disclosure – California landlords must inform tenants about restrictions on tobacco smoking.
+This disclosure may be included in the lease or attached as an addendum.

 - Methamphetamine and Fentanyl Contamination Disclosure – Landlords must disclose any knowledge relating to methamphetamine or fentanyl manufacturing, storage, or use on rental property.